jrothrock/server_notes/README.md

 Your hostname will have changed

 *** Note
 With the above you will receive an email with your super user account.
 This isn't ideal.
-However, you can set up postfix to use an email relay to send stuff from Google instead, see the linode link at the bottom for instructions on how to do so.
+However, you can set up Postfix to use an email relay to send stuff from Google instead, see the Linode link at the bottom for instructions on how to do so.

 ## Get email notifications when a user/root is logged into
-0. This is assuming that the tripwire has been set, forcing you to have downloaded a mail client - in the case above, it would be postfix.
+0. This is assuming that the tripwire has been set, forcing you to have downloaded a mail client - in the case above, it would be Postfix.

 1. Let's start with root